thijsputman/home-assistant-config/docs/deCONZ.md

 The signal repeater was located physically very close to the Heiman unit.
 **Conclusion**: It appears that somehow the `TRADFRI Signal Repeater` and the `Heiman WarningDevice` don't play nice in close proximity? 😕

+#### Update – June 2021

+After a prolonged power outage, the Heiman warning-device again didn't come back online; effectively showing the same symptoms as described above.
+The other Heiman warning-device came back online just fine.

+I'm strongly starting to suspect the device itself is totally broken to begin with... 🤐